 I come at this speaking strictly from my own experience and observation, both as a 3D designer and a model printer.
 Within the 3D printing community I am known as Deweycat.
-Examples of my design work are found both at my Thingiverse page here nd different designs of mine are located on my CGTrader account found here (please note the second tab on the screen for files available free of charge).
+Examples of my design work are found both at my Thingiverse page here and most can be located on right here at https://www.wargaming3d.com/vendor/deweycatproductions.

 Most miniature gamers are likely familiar with the concept of 3D printing; some of you may have ordered a print or two from Shapeways or a similar commercial 3D printing firm, or perhaps you have seen a club member’s 3D printed AFV or terrain piece.

 Being “of a certain age” I feel that 3D printing is currently much like home computers were back in the late 1980s – yes, I did warn you about my age – because back then few people had them in their homes, due to the cost, doubts about their real practicality, and people’s trepidation on how to use this new technology.
 I say this because just as we not can’t imagine a world without our digital devices now, I expect to see significant broadening of the use of and comfort with 3D home printing in the next few years.